zarf-dev/zarf/examples/helm-local-chart/README.md

-# Helm Alt Release Name
+# Helm Local Chart

-This example shows how you can specify an alternate release name using the `releaseName` within a components `charts`.
+This example shows how you can specify a local chart for a helm source within a component's `charts`.

 :::info